-Complaints outside the scope Who to contact

-Admissions to schools Concerns about admissions, statutory

-Statutory assessments of Special assessments of Special Educational Needs &

-Educational Need & Disability (SEND) Disability, or school re-organisation proposals

-School re-organisation proposals should be raised with East Sussex County
+Complaints outside the scope Who to contact Admissions to schools Statutory assessments of Special Educational Need &amp; Disability (SEND) School re-organisation proposals Concerns about admissions, statutory assessments of Special Educational Needs & Disability, or school re-organisation proposals should be raised with East Sussex County Council.

-Council.

 Matters likely to require a Child Protection Investigation Complaints about child protection matters are handled under our child protection and safeguarding policy and in accordance with relevant statutory guidance.
-If you have serious concerns, you may wish to contact the local authority designated officer (LADO) who has local responsibility for safeguarding or the Multi-Agency Safeguarding Hub (MASH).
-Local Authority Designated Officer (LADO):

-01323 747373 / 07825 782793

-Exclusion of children from school Further information about raising concerns

-about exclusions is available in the School

-discipline and exclusion guidance.

-Complaints about the application of the

-behaviour policy can be made through the

-Whistleblowing school's complaints procedure.
-We have an internal whistleblowing procedure

-for all our employees, including temporary staff

-and contractors.

-The Secretary of State for Education is the

-prescribed person for matters relating to

-whistleblowers in education who do not want to

-raise matters direct with their employer.

-Referrals can be made at:

-www.education.gov.uk/contactus.

-Volunteer staff who have concerns about our

-school should complain through the school's

-complaints procedure.
-You may also be able to

-complain direct to the LA or the Department for

-Education (see link above), depending on the

-substance of your complaint.

-Staff grievances These matters will be addressed under the

-school's internal grievance procedures.

-Staff Conduct and/or Competency Complaints about staff will be dealt with under

-Complaints the school's internal personnel procedures, if

-appropriate.

-Complainants will not be informed of any

-outcomes of the complaint or action taken in
+Exclusion of children from school Further information about raising concerns about exclusions is available in the School discipline and exclusion guidance.
+Complaints about the application of the behaviour policy can be made through the school's complaints procedure.
+Whistleblowing We have an internal whistleblowing procedure for all our employees, including temporary staff and contractors.
+The Secretary of State for Education is the prescribed person for matters relating to whistleblowers in education who do not want to raise matters direct with their employer.
+Referrals can be made at: www.education.gov.uk/contactus.
+Volunteer staff who have concerns about our school should complain through the school's complaints procedure.
+You may also be able to complain direct to the LA or the Department for Education (see link above), depending on the substance of your complaint.
+Staff grievances These matters will be addressed under the school's internal grievance procedures.
+Staff Conduct and/or Competency Complaints Complaints about staff will be dealt with under the school's internal personnel procedures, if appropriate.
+Complainants will not be informed of any outcomes of the complaint or action taken in relation to a staff member as a result of a complaint.
+However, the complainant will be notified that the matter is being addressed.
+Complaints about services provided by other providers who may use school premises or facilities.
+Schools should direct complainants to follow the external provider's own complaints procedure.